kachurovskiy/nanoels/h2/README.md

 When the ELS is off, carriage will move by the distance set using `Step` button but at least 1 stepper motor step.

-When the ELS is ON, carriage will move in pitch increments (stay in the thread) and travel at least the distance set by `Step` button (1mm if not shown on screen).
+When the ELS is ON, carriage will move in pitch increments (stay in the thread) and travel at least the distance set by `Step` button.

 ## Multi-start threads

 Use middle button in the right-side vertical row of buttons (`Mode` button) and switch into the `MUL` mode.
 Use `+` and `-` buttons to increase/decrease the number of starts in your multi-start thread.

 Set left and right limits.
 Cut thread normally and use `LEFT` or `RIGHT` buttons to move the carriage between cuts (no need to turn off the spindle).
-NanoEls will automatically move to the next line when you reach the respective limit.
+Controller automatically moves to the next start of the thread when a limit is reached.

 ## Asynchronous mode

 Click `Mode` button until you enter the `ASY` mode.
-In this mode the spindle rotation is ignored and motor moves with a constant speed when ELS is `ON` and pitch is non-zero.
+In this mode the spindle rotation is ignored and motor moves with a constant speed of 1 pitch per second when ELS is `ON`.
 Limits and manual movement works normally.

 ## Losing the thread

-The spindle and stepper positions are reset to 0 every time one of the following happens:
+The spindle and stepper positions are reset to 0 `ON`, `-` or `+` buttons are pressed.

-- `ON` button is pressed (including long press for reset)
-- Pitch is changed e.g. by pressing `-` or `+`
-- Stepper is not in the desired position when ELS is powered up
-  - Results in `LTW` lost thread warning
-  - Might happen if ELS was abruptly shutdown

-Thread is **not** lost when ELS is simply powered off.

 ## Out-of-sync situations